murilloric/culverbot/README.md

 # HEADSPACE TWEET CODE CHALLENGE

- - how to is a coupled web app.
-The back-end is using the Google Cloud Platform.
+ - This is a coupled web app.
+The back-end is using the Google Cloud Platform and the fornt-end is Angular / Ionic

 ### How to run on localhost